radareorg/radare.org/gsoc/2019/ideas.md

 - Enum updates
 - Struct type added, changed, or deleted
 - Function tail? added or deleted
-- Flirt function identified (would just be "function renamed") (signature matched)
+- FLIRT function identified (would just be "function renamed") (signature matched)
 - Xref add/delete (I don't know what this means)

 The possible architecture of the platform: